 And, for a while there, it was really harder to find resources for garment construction (sewing clothes) than quilting or embroidery.
 Fabric stores were reduced to quilting cotton and craft stores.
 And that’s a damn shame.

-Fortunately, in the last decade or so, garment construction seems to be making a comeback.
+Fortunately, in the last decade or two, garment construction seems to be making a comeback.
 And this delights me.
 It puts fun fabrics at our fingertips, and other notions have become more readily available for the home sewist.

 So, here are my 10 reasons to sew your own clothes.